 Matt Reed, B.S., Vice President and Senior Wildlife Biologist

-Matt Reed has been working as a wildlife biologist for Hamer Environmental as a Project Manager and Wildlife Biologist out of the Mount Vernon, Washington office since 2005.
+Matt Reed has been working for Hamer Environmental as a Project Manager and Wildlife Biologist out of the Mount Vernon, Washington office since 2005.
 He specializes in managing and conducting small and large-scale avian, small mammal/bat, and forestry studies throughout the Western U.S. including habitat assessments/delineations, point counts, acoustic monitoring, and fish/wildlife/botanical species identification following species specific habitat and survey protocols.
 Matt is experienced in the local, state, and federal permitting process (NEPA and SEPA) and has authored and co-authored numerous NEPA and SEPA documents and reports.
-Matt is also a trained avian radar technician and has led and conducted radar survey studies for migrating birds/bats, including Marbled Murrelets and endangered Hawaiian seabirds, throughout the Pacific Northwest and Hawaiian Islands.
+Matt is also a trained avian radar technician and has led and conducted numerous radar survey studies for migrating birds/bats, including Marbled Murrelets and endangered Hawaiian seabirds, throughout the Pacific Northwest and Hawaiian Islands.
 He is currently the chair of the Marbled Murrelet Technical Committee’s Marine Subcommittee, which is studying the effects of changes in the marine environment to the threatened seabird.
 He received a B.S. in Wildlife Resources from the University of Idaho.